|Technical Notes for HenrysRecords.org|

 The HenrysRecords.org code is under version control (check out or browse).
 If you'd like to suggest a patch, please contact us.

 The search code itself is simple and self-explanatory.
-The more complex part is converting the data from its native home (a Symantec Q&A database running inside an MS-DOS emulator under a modern version of MS-Windows) to MySQL tables served by Apache/GNU/Linux.
+The more complex part is converting the data from its native home (a Symantec Q&A database running inside an MS-DOS emulator under Windows 10) to an Sqlite3 database served by Apache2 on Debian GNU/Linux.
 This documentation covers that process.

 That's it.
-Now give the CD to Karl, who will do the steps below...
+Now give the USB key to Karl, who will do the steps below...

 The commands in this section should be issued under DOS, or within dosemu under GNU/Linux.
 (We used to run these steps on Henry Fogel's computer, but later discovered that dosemu was good enough to run Q&A.)